 Generally it takes us 24-72 business hours to process an application.

 Not really.
-Since all apartments are rented ‘as is”, we prefer the unit is seen in person (not just photos).
+Since all apartments are rented ‘as is”, we prefer that you visit the apartment in person (not just photos).
 If you can't make it to New York, try to send a trusted party on your behalf before submitting an application.
 We understand it’s not always possible to get someone in the apartment, especially if you're currently outside of NY.
 Therefore, we also offer virtual tours via FaceTime.

 The earliest you can move-in is the first day of your lease 3pm or after.